 I had a grade one student in my class who had fled from Syria with his family only months before Remembrance Day.
 He literally found joy in every friend he made, and lesson he learned.

 The Peace Book is filled with examples of small, subtle ways that children are creating peace.
 This is an action book.
 It gives kids very concrete examples of things they can do now to contribute to a peaceful world.

 Remembrance Day is a time to thank those who are responsible for the freedom we are so grateful to have.

 We can show our appreciation by actively working for peace.
 By being kind to one another.

 Years ago, I was struggling to find a way to bring these ideas together for my students, and it was in hearing Kermit the Frog sing The Rainbow Connection that it seemed to come together in song.
-I wrote new words for my students and I to sing along to the tune of The Rainbow Connection, and The Poppy Connection was born.
-Years ago, I was struggling to find a way to bring these ideas together for my students, and it was in hearing Kermit the Frog sing The Rainbow Connection that it seemed to come together in song.
-I wrote new words for my students and I to sing along to the tune of The Rainbow Connection, and The Poppy Connection was born.
+I wrote new words for my students and I to sing along to the tune of The Rainbow Connection.

-Click the image below to take you to the Remembrance Day / Veterans Day category of my store, where you can select which free song storybook / mini-unit to download, depending on where you live.
+Click here or on the image below to download free sample pages of this Remembrance Day / Veterans Day resource for young children.
 I hope your students gain a deeper sense of a gratitude and commitment to peace this Remembrance Day / Veterans Day!